derpop/GravitySimulation/README.md

 # Gravitational Simulation of Colliding Galaxies

 ## Overview
 This project simulates the gravitational interactions and eventual collision of galaxies using a **Barnes-Hut algorithm** for efficient computation.
-It models up to **2,000 particles**(until parallization fully implemented), representing stars or celestial objects, with realistic physics to study the dynamics of galactic evolution and interaction.
+It models up to **2,000 particles**(until parallization fully implemented), representing stars or any other stellar objects, with realistic physics to study the dynamics of galactic evolution and interaction.
 ---

 ## Features